 Some of my earliest memories are of walks alone in tiny fractured habitats polluted by the military.
 I experienced a profound love for the living beings – the blackbirds and nettles and orange-tip butterflies – who I met there.
 And I was filled with a burning desire to protect them from the devastation I saw all around me.

 Decades later, that revolutionary flame still burns strong.
-Exposed to radical left politics in my early 20s I embarked on a journey of social centres, squats and queer spaces, of gatherings and protest camps and uprisings.
+Exposed to radical left politics in my early 20s, I embarked on a journey of social centres, squats and queer spaces, of gatherings and protest camps and uprisings.
 The grassroots, revolutionary movement building I saw, and participated in changed me forever.

-One day feeling exhausted and despairing, surrounded by the rumbling and crashing of a construction site outside my home, I curled up on a broken sofa-bed and began to dream, and write.
+One day, filled with despair and surrounded by the rumbling and crashing of a construction site outside my home, I curled up on a broken sofa-bed and began to dream – and write.
 Many years later I’m still pushing through the imposter syndrome that tells me every day that someone like me – trans, sick and precarious – has nothing worth saying.

 Writing has brought me unimaginable new possibilities to organise and to connect.
 Writing about change while doing everything I can to create something better for this beautiful, threatened world is a privilege I will never find the words to express.
 I hope this is just the beginning.